 New Zealand has a very dynamic society.
-Our isolated location in the world, place in the South Pacific, and love of the outdoors, sport, and art make New Zealanders and our culture very unique.
+Our isolated location in the world, our place in the South Pacific, and our love of the outdoors, sports, and art make New Zealanders and our culture unique.

-Today's modern nation of New Zealand is still very young, colonized only in the 1850's.
-The political system is based on the Westminster parliamentary system inherited from Great Britain but has evolved in recent years to a more European styled party representation system.
+Today's modern nation of New Zealand is still very young, colonized in the 1850s.
+The political system is based on the Westminster parliamentary system inherited from Great Britain but has evolved in recent years to a more European-styled party representation system.

 Māori is the indigenous community and culture of Aotearoa (New Zealand).
 Māori first arrived in waka hourua (voyaging canoes) from their ancestral roots of Hawaiki, over 1000 years ago.

 Traditional Māori arts such as Whakairo (carving), Raranga (weaving), Kapa Haka (group performance), Whaikorero (oratory), and Ta Moko (tattooing) are still practised throughout the country.
 Māori are true to their ancestors' ancient techniques in arts and crafts but have also developed many new methods and art forms.
 Contemporary Māori culture includes art, film, poetry, theatre, and hip-hop.

 Māori people make up about 17 per cent of the New Zealand population, and many are actively involved in keeping the culture and language alive.
 As a result, Te Reo Māori and culture significantly impact all facets of New Zealand life.